Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by state lifting

 of a finite-dimensional lifted system with scalar input $u(t)\in\mathbb{R}$.
-Thus, a higher accuracy and better control performance can be achieved. \cite{Koopman_bilnear} does not account for the error by truncation and the simplified bilinear Koopman model.
-Contrary, \cite{Strasser_Koopman} supposes a finite-gain bound for an additive approximation error during closed-loop operation with $u(t)=k^Tz(t)$. \begin{assu}[\citep{Strasser_Koopman}(Assumption 2)] An additive approximation error $\epsilon(z)\in\mathbb{R}^{n_D}$ satisfies a finite-gain bound $||\epsilon(z)||_2\leq L||z||_2$ with known $L\geq0$. \end{assu} \cite{Strasser_Koopman} proposes to estimate $L$ by first approximating the Lipschitz constant of the nonlinear dynamics from data.
+Thus, a higher accuracy and better control performance can be achieved. \cite{Koopman_bilnear} does not account for the error by \TM{estimating} the Koopman operator.
+Contrary, \cite{Strasser_Koopman} supposes a finite-gain bound for an additive \TM{estimation} error during closed-loop operation with $u(t)=k^Tz(t)$. \begin{assu}[\cite{Strasser_Koopman} (Assumption 2)] An additive \TM{estimation} error $\epsilon(z)\in\mathbb{R}^{n_D}$ satisfies a finite-gain bound $||\epsilon(z)||_2\leq L||z||_2$ with known $L\geq0$. \end{assu} \cite{Strasser_Koopman} proposes to estimate $L$ by first approximating the Lipschitz constant of the nonlinear dynamics from data.
 Together with the matrices $A,B_0,B_1$ from EDMD, this results in a Lipschitz constant of $\epsilon(z)$ satisfying the finite-gain bound in Assumption~\ref{Assu_Koopman}.
 Alternatively, a validation procedure by Hoeffding's inequality or learning a kernel approximation for $\epsilon(z)$ to obtain a linear sector by \cite{Fiedler} are conceivable.
 However, since the gain $L$ is required for the closed loop and the controller gain $k$ is undetermined at first, closed-loop data is not available.
 Therefore, the estimation of $L$ is non-trivial and might require an iteration between controller synthesis and estimation of $L$.

 Under Assumption~\ref{Assu_Koopman}, the nonlinear dynamics of the closed loop $f(x)+g(x)k^T\Psi(x)$ is contained in